gregdek/logictest/README.md

 Go into the test repo directory:
 `cd logictest`

-Download NaanProphet/git-logic-init (see that repo for details) `curl -s -L -OO \
+Download NaanProphet/git-logic-init (see that repo for details):
+`curl -s -L -OO \
 https://github.com/NaanProphet/git-logic-init/releases/latest/download/init{.sh,.sh.sha256} \
 && shasum -a256 -c init.sh.sha256`

-Run the init script against the local repo
+Run the init script against the local repo:
 `sh init.sh`

+NOTE: installation also tests for presence of git lfs and other key dependencies.

 ## PROJECT01 DETAILS